mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/tutorials/hospital_costs.md

 Finally, No! **You are not required to have any background in programming or machine learning**.
 As mentioned before you wont be writing a single line of code!

-## :hash: About MindsDB
+## :hash: MindsDB In Short
-> MindsDB is a predictive platform that makes databases intelligent and machine learning easy to use.
+> **_MindsDB is a predictive platform that makes databases intelligent and machine learning easy to use.
 It allows data analysts to build and visualize forecasts in BI dashboards without going through the complexity of ML pipelines, all through SQL.
 It also helps data scientists to streamline MLOps by providing advanced instruments for in-database machine learning and optimize ML workflows through a declarative JSON-AI syntax.
-Although only SQL is mentioned, MongoDB is also supported.
+Although only SQL is mentioned, MongoDB is also supported._**

 ## :hash: Dataset overview
 A nationwide survey of hospital costs conducted by the US Agency for Healthcare